 Cable choice dictates not only the bandwidth but also the wiring and routing choices.
 Each type of cable has specific deployment requirements, such as maximum bend radius and noise levels, which the network cabling installer needs to consider.

 Curiously enough, it is not so much the increase in bandwidth that makes long-term growth difficult to cope with, as it is the increase of endpoints, both in numbers and in diversity.
 Most of the traffic increase is currently concentrated in the mobile area – where it can be adequately managed at the wireless access point level which, fortunately, uses easily-accessible cabling, mostly routed through ceilings – and in backbone and data centre sections, which are more easily maintained.

-It is the long-term increase in the number and diversity of endpoints that is most troubling for network cabling installers in London and throughout the UK.
-By the end of 2017, more than 3.1 billion IoT devices will be in use in company networks according to Gartner, and this installation base is expected to grow by more than 30% in 2018 alone.
+It is the long-term increase in the number and diversity of endpoints that are most troubling for network cabling installers in London and throughout the UK.
+By the end of 2017, more than 3.1 billion IoT devices will be in use in company networks according to Gartner, and this installed base is expected to grow by more than 30% in 2018 alone.
 This growth is not driven only by low-power, low-traffic gadgets such as WiFi-enabled air conditioning units.
 Devices such as high-resolution, Internet-enabled CCTV cameras will be responsible for some of this growth as well.

 The increase in traffic will be substantial, but certainly within the limits that Cat6a cabling can handle.
 The work-area components are the ones in need of an overhaul.
 PoE is likely going to be the norm, for instance, and its endpoints are not so easily retrofitted; cable density is likely to be significantly higher, too, and unlikely to be manageable without strict adherence to structured cabling principles.

 Understanding the current performance and connectivity requirements and how they will develop in time is a fundamental element of network planning.
 Building this understanding aims not to ensure “adequate” performance in the technical sense, but to devise an infrastructure which meets only those demands that are relevant (or are going to be relevant) to your business.
 It is a reality of management that funds are always limited; prioritizing what to spend them on is what makes the difference between a successful investment and an unsuccessful one.

 Legal and standards compliance are two aspects that we have alluded to so far but have not discussed in detail.
 Network cabling installers in London (and in the UK in general) have strict legal requirements to consider, as the UK has strenuous H&S and data privacy legislation in place.

 Furthermore, many of its high-end office estates are developed with an eye to the future, employing various building automation features and advanced security systems.
 Complying with industry standards and recommendations is what ensures that equipment on your network will be able to operate in conjunction with building automation and security equipment.

 Some cabling standards, particularly those dealing with structured cabling, do not aim only to ensure interoperability and performance, but also to standardise best practices.
-Complying with these standards results in lower maintenance costs, both directly (where standards make provisions that inherently make maintenance easier) and indirectly (as industry-wide practices are more widely disseminated, resulting in easier access to skilled technical labour, more widespread support options etc.)
+Complying with these standards results in lower maintenance costs, both directly (where standards make provisions that inherently make maintenance easier) and indirectly (as industry-wide practices are more widely disseminated, resulting in easier access to skilled technical labour, more widespread support options, etc.)

 Network cabling is one of the fundamental pieces of your business’ infrastructure.
 Like any infrastructure investment, it requires long-term planning and reliable execution partners.

 Today, a high-performance cabling infrastructure for a company network has to be custom-tailored.
-It is developed based on an initial survey, with substantial understanding of your use case and long-term requirements, and should not only satisfy the current demands of your business, but also provide a solid framework to address future demands.
+It is developed based on an initial survey, with substantial understanding of your use case and long-term requirements, and should not only satisfy the current demands of your business but also provide a solid framework to address future demands.
 Many of these demands are concerned with legal requirements and compatibility with other types of equipment, which makes it important for any network planning and installation activity to be done in accordance with legal and industry standards.

 ACCL has been one of London’s preferred network cabling installers for more than two decades.
 Why?
 Because we don’t just comply with industry standards – we set our own very stringent ones.
-Each of our projects (whether it was for a small startup or a huge stadium) was done with cost-effectiveness, sustainability and scalability in mind.
+Each of our projects (whether it was for a small startup or a huge stadium) was done with cost-effectiveness, sustainability, and scalability in mind.

 If you’re in need of data cabling in London you have come to the right place.
-Give us a call and set up your FREE consultation now
+Give us a call and set up your FREE consultation now.